patataofcourse/btm2bmp/README.md

-# btmbmptool
+# btmtools
-A work-in-progress btm (monochrome/transparent bitmap, custom format) to standard bitmap conversor for Python.
-Planned to work both ways.
+A work-in-progress series of tools (will be library) for the BTM format, programmed in python.

 You need to have the btm data stored in a file called "a.btm".
-The output will be named "b.bmp"
+The output will be named "b.bmp" or "b.png"

+**ONLY THE PNG MODULE WORKS, DON'T TRY THE BITMAP ONE BECAUSE IT DOESN'T**